-Current Status: In 1993, up to 7 individuals occupied Guadalupe Canyon from late March to mid-June, and breeding was suspected (Williams 1993).
+Current Status: The species was listed by New Mexico as threatened in 1983.
+In recent years, the species has been irregular in occurrence in the state.
+In 1993, up to 7 individuals occupied Guadalupe Canyon from late-March to mid-June, and breeding was suspected (Williams 1993).
 The species staged an impressive invasion in 1995, with reports from 4 locales in 3 counties (Williams 1995) including 2 males east to the San Andres Mountains (Weisenberger and Howe 1996).
 In 1997, displaying males were at 2 sites near Redrock; in 1998, one was near Virden; in 1999, singles were at Silver City and in the Peloncillo Mountains.
-One-three birds were reported annually in southwestern New Mexico 2000-2003, but there was no evidence of breeding.
+One-five birds were reported annually in southwestern New Mexico 2000-2005, but there was no evidence of breeding.
 The first to be found wintering in New Mexico was documented at Placitas January-February 2002 (Williams 2002).

-Threats: Loss of native xeric hillside vegetation and adjacent riparian habitat in the Peloncillo Mountains, the lower Gila Valley, and elsewhere in southwestern New Mexico threaten the survival of the species in the state.
+Threats: Loss of native xeric hillside vegetation and adjacent riparian habitats (from fire, excessive grazing, or clearing) in the Peloncillo Mountains, the lower Gila Valley, and elsewhere in southwestern New Mexico threatens the survival of the species in the state.

 Recommendation: No change in status is recommended.
-The Department should continue to work with public and private land managers to protect and enhance this species' riparian and adjacent arid hillside habitats in southwest New Mexico.
+NMDGF should continue to work with public and private land managers to identify, preserve, and restore riparian habitats and associated xeric hillside vegetation in southwestern New Mexico, including Guadalupe Canyon and other canyons in the Peloncillo Mountains, and in the lower Gila Valley, particularly in the Middle Box and Lower Box areas.